Hermitage Plaza

-Hermitage Plaza is a project consisting of a podium and 6 buildings, including two towers, proposed by Hermitage Group for the Paris-La Défense business district.
-If completed beyond 2027, the two 320 m tall towers with 86 and 85 floors would be the tallest buildings in the European Union.
+Hermitage Plaza is a project consisting of a podium and six buildings, including two towers, proposed by Hermitage Group for the Paris-La Défense business district.
+If completed beyond 2027, the two 320 m tall towers with 86 floors will be the tallest buildings in the European Union.
+Since 2023, the project has been suspended.

 Concept

 Hermitage Plaza is a mixed-use project at the entrance of Europe's biggest central business district — La Défense in Paris — and is situated across the Seine River from the residential district of Neuilly-Paris.
 It would bring together programs of luxury serviced apartments, a 5-Star palace hotel, class-A offices, high-end retail, and the public and entertainment space.
 Placed along Paris' historical axis, linking the Louvre Palace, and its crystal pyramid, to the Arc de Triomphe and the Grande Arche of La Défense, Hermitage Plaza would be visible from every corner of the capital.

 The shape of the Hermitage Plaza would be divided into two distinct volumes.
 The genesis of this design is the will to create optimum permeability of the site at ground level whilst maximizing the views from each of the two towers, as well as preserving views from the neighboring buildings.

 The design incorporates a number of distinguishing features such as: